onhate/inbatches/README.md

 # InBatches (📦📦📦)

-InBatches is a TypeScript library that provides a convenient way to batch and execute asynchronous operations in a controlled manner.
+InBatches is a zero-dependency TypeScript library that provides a convenient way to batch and execute asynchronous operations in a controlled manner.
 This library is especially useful for scenarios where you need to perform multiple asynchronous operations efficiently, such as when making network requests or performing database queries.

 Heavily inspired by [graphql/dataloader](https://github.com/graphql/dataloader) but better 😜